ToshioCP/Gtk4-tutorial/sec11.md

 If an error occurs, the solution is usually to change the (caller) program and fix the bug.
 You need to distinguish programmer's errors and runtime errors.
 You shouldn't use this function to find runtime errors.
-- 9-10: If an error occurs when reading the file, then return NULL.
+- 10-11: If an error occurs when reading the file, then return NULL.
-- 11-15: Generate TfeTextView and set the pointer to it to `tv`.
+- 13-18: Generate TfeTextView and set the pointer to it to `tv`.
+The pointer to GtkTextBuffer is set to `tb`
-Set the contents read from the file to GtkTextBuffer `tv->tb`.
+Set the contents read from the file to GtkTextBuffer `tb`.
 Free the memories pointed by `contents`.
 Duplicate `file` and set it to `tv->file`.
 Return `tv`.